dw943893/baseball_predictor/README.md

 - Which players should I add to improve the team?

-In addition to improving the team's on-field performance, I want to enhance the fan experience by easing traffic congestion after the game and increasing fan engagement through a new app that helps them decide whether to stay or leave early (to beat the traffic) based on the likelihood of the home team winning that particular game.
+In addition to improving the team's on-field performance, I want to enhance the fan experience by easing traffic congestion after the game and increasing fan engagement through a new app, "" that helps them decide whether to stay or leave early (and beat the traffic) based on the likelihood of the home team winning that particular game.

 ## Definition of Success
 I define success was identifying which players to target for addition to the team.